There are common points between the Gaza war and the Bosnian genocide

 I am not a lawyer.
 We are not in a court of law.
 So I cannot speculate as to whether the situation in Gaza is leading towards a genocide.
 I know very well, however, on what basis it was legally established that the crime of genocide was committed in Srebrenica, Bosnia.
 So I can try to lay that out and make a comparison.

 In Srebrenica, there was an enclave that was under siege.
-The forces from the enclave were coming out and attacking Serb civilians around the enclave – this is actually happening to this day.
-So this was the reason for genocide.
-Of course, Serbs tried to claim there was no genocide – they claimed what they did to Bosnians was simply revenge for what Bosnian forces did to them.
+Serbs claimed that the forces from the enclave were coming out and attacking Serb civilians around the enclave, so this was the reason for genocide.
+They claimed what they did to Bosnians was simply revenge for what Bosnian forces did to them.

 Yet, in the end, the courts went through the evidence, looked at what happened in Srebrenica, and decided it was genocide.
-They established that boys and men from a particular group were killed so that the group cannot regenerate and continue living in the area it long occupied.
-They established that serious bodily and mental harm was inflicted on the members of a certain group to bring about the physical destruction of that group, in whole or part.
-It was established that the group’s children were forcefully transferred and measures were imposed to prevent births within the group.
+They established that boys and men from a particular group were killed so that the group could not regenerate and continue living in the area it long occupied, so that Bosniaks would be destroyed as a group in that area.

+To establish the crime of genocide there have to be elements of crimes, including killing members of the group, inflicting serious bodily and mental harm on the members of a certain group to bring about the physical destruction of that group, in whole or part, forcefully transferring children and measures imposed to prevent births within the group.

-Those were the crimes that were established to have been committed in Srebrenica, and that led to the court deciding the crime of genocide was also committed there.
+Those are the crimes that constitute the crime of genocide.
 But for genocide to be established as a crime, you also need to have intent – intent for a group to be destroyed in whole or in part in a particular area.
 This was also proven in Srebrenica.

 We can clearly see that some of the aforementioned crimes are already being committed in Gaza.